Align San Diego Family Chiropractic

 Partial Success > Total Rollback

-The hardest part of multi-service orchestration isn't calling the APIs — it's deciding what happens when service #4 of 7 fails.
-I built each downstream call to be independently failable: if the CRM call fails, the patient still gets their confirmation email and staff still gets the Slack notification.
-Partial success is better than total rollback for a non-transactional flow.
+The hardest part of multi-service orchestration isn't calling the APIs — it's deciding what happens when service #4 of 7 fails at 2am on a Saturday.
+I built each downstream call to be independently failable: if GoHighLevel has an outage, the patient still gets their confirmation email and staff still gets the Slack notification.
+For a non-transactional flow like insurance verification, partial success is always better than total rollback — the patient needs to know their submission was received, even if one backend system is degraded.

 JSON-LD @graph Composer